MY YOKE IS EASY AND MY BURDEN IS LIGHT

 At that time Jesus declared, “I thank Thee, Father, Lord of heaven and earth, that Thou hast hidden these things from the wise and understanding and revealed them to babes; yea, Father, for such was Thy gracious will.
 All things have been delivered to Me by My Father; and no one knows the Son except the Father, and no one knows the Father except the Son and any one to whom the Son chooses to reveal Him.
 Come to Me, all who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you, and learn from Me; for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy, and My burden is light.”
 (Matthew 11:25-30 RSV)

-Prayer: Lord Jesus, Your yoke is easy and Your burden is light.
-Empower me today with Your Holy Spirit.
-May the Spirit who dwells in You dwell also in me, and lead me to love and trust the Father as You did.
+Prayer: Lord Jesus, I confess that without You, I am really nothing.
+I am grateful, however, that You are always present to help me.
+And, Your yoke is easy and Your burden is light.
+May the Spirit who dwells in You dwell also in me, and lead me to love and trust the Father as You do.
 Amen.